Detached-Attachment

 5. Modernity throws culture out of the window

-Rekha stood right in front of Shankar now and said, “I have cancelled my appointment.
+Shambhavi stood right in front of Shankar now and said, “I have cancelled my appointment.
 The whole day is for you.”

-“Mother, first go in and please change your outfit.
+“Mother, first go in, and please change your outfit.
 I cannot bear to see my mother wearing these clothes.”
 Shankar’s eyes were downcast at his mother’s immodest attire.

-Sarasamma kept a glass of water on the dining table and entered the kitchen to fetch the breakfast.
+Sarasamma kept a glass of water on the dining table and entered the kitchen to fetch breakfast.
 The dining table was made of solid rosewood, ornate and large, and could easily seat ten people.
-Rekha pulled Shankar’s hands and made him sit on a chair right adjacent to hers.
+Shambhavi pulled Shankar’s hands and made him sit on a chair right adjacent to hers.
 She gently caressed her son’s hair, tied in a ponytail.

-“Is this your French hairstyle Shankar”, she mocked.
+“Is this your French hairstyle, Shankar?” she mocked.

 Shankar slightly glanced at his mother and smiled quietly.